Selecting a Contractor

 Suggestions before inviting a company to your home, business or church:

 - Check the CSLB (California State Board) to see how long the company has really been in business and how long the sales rep has been representing the company.
 Any sales rep who comes to your home, business or church should be licensed as well.
+At the end of the day, you are hoping that the person that sits at your kitchen table or boardroom will be around long after the sale to be your advocate in case you need anything.
+The CSLB will show you if the person you are meeting with is a job hopper and most likely making empty promises.

 - Google the company name with the word complaints in the search.

 - What is the credit rating of the company you are considering?
-Remember you are entering into at least a 25 year relationship.
+Remember you are entering into at least a 25-year relationship.
 Palomar Solar has an excellent rating and is happy to share this with you.

 We hope these suggestions save you some time and headache.
 These steps are helpful to do before choosing any type of contractor to work on your home.